- Who We Serve

 In our 3-post series, we detail the three common ways of capturing user assent online citing case law examples, and the factors that influence their enforceability in court.
 Our third post is dedicated to browsewrap agreements.
 (Read the first post and the second post here.)

 Browsewrap agreements (also referred to as Browserwrap or browse wrap licences) are online contract or license agreements commonly used by websites.
 Websites that utilize browsewrap agreements typically include a notice somewhere on the screen, which states that by using the website, the user is assenting to the website’s terms and conditions.
 As part of the notice, websites include a hyperlink to the terms.

 Image of a sample browsewrap agreement.

-PactSafe conducted a recent study on Clickwrap litigation trends which includes case statistics related to 1,000 cases, more than 300 of which call into question the validity of browsewrap agreements.
-Our study found that the enforceability of browsewrap agreements has only been considered valid 13% of the time, making even less certain than that of sign-in-wrap agreements.
+PactSafe conducted a recent study on clickwrap litigation trends which includes case statistics related to 1,000 cases, more than 300 of which call into question the validity of browsewrap agreements.
+Our study found that the enforceability of browsewrap agreements has only been considered valid 13% of the time since 2003, making them even less certain than that of sign-in-wrap agreements.
 This is often because no affirmative action is required for the user to assent to the browsewrap's terms.

 We also found that the notion that users assent to the browsewrap's terms simply by using the website is problematic because, oftentimes, users will use the website without ever knowing that a browsewrap agreement exists.
 For example, the court in Specht v.
 Netscape Communications declined to hold Netscape’s browsewrap enforceable because the hyperlink’s placement at the bottom of the screen failed to put users on notice of Netscape’s terms.

 Similarly, in Hines v.
 Overstock.com, the court found Overstock.com’s browsewrap unenforceable because the website failed to prominently display the link to the online agreement in a way that would put users on notice of the website’s terms and conditions.